voxie/training-modules/Module-08.md

 15. Use pagination at least once.
 16. Use 2+ Queues: one for sending email (in #5); and one custom queue.
 17. Use at least one query scope in your application.
+18. Implement at least one (1) model policy

 ***